Microneedling and Vitamin C – what's the deal?

 Is vitamin C good in combination with microneedling?

 Once the skin has recovered, vitamin C can be a good complement.
-Vitamin C is an antioxidant that helps protect the skin against free radicals and can support the skin's radiance.
+Vitamin C is an antioxidant that helps protect the skin from free radicals and can support the skin's radiance.

 However, it is important not to stress the skin during the healing phase.